OSEL-DAM/HARAM_RST/README.md

 1. Select the desired Scenario and Intervention Strategy to be evaluated
 1. Input the *R0* and *Mu* values.
 Leave as default if data from the publications is desired.
 1. If performing UQ (default) set the number of iterations to run and input the standard deviations for the R0 and Mu values.
 Leave as default if data from the publications is desired.
-1. Input the Baseline data in the baseline tab if running the model with strategies that utilize a facemasks.
+1. Input the Baseline data in the baseline tab if running the model with strategies that utilize facemasks.
 Leave as default if data from the publications is desired.
-1. Input Mitigation value data to evaluate in the Mitigation Tab.
+1. Input Mitigation data to evaluate in the Mitigation Tab.
 Leave as default if data from the publications is desired.
-1. Click the `Run Scenario` Button in the to run the model or press the <kbd>F5</kbd> key.
+1. Click the `Run Scenario` Button to run the model or press the <kbd>F5</kbd> key.
 Button text will be bolded when the inputs have changed since the model was last run and at startup.
   <br>![Run Scenario Button of the GUI](./imgs/run.png)
 1. A running dialog will appear.
 The running of the model can be cancelled by clicking the `Cancel` button in the dialog that appears.
 Note that running the model can take anywhere from a few seconds to a few minutes depending on the input parameters selected.
   <br>![Model Running Dialog of the GUI](./imgs/running.png)
-1. If the model was successfully run, a dialog box will appear indicated it, and the output plots will be displayed.
+1. If the model was successfully run, a dialog box will appear indicating success, and the output plots will be displayed.
   <br>![Success Dialog after running the model](./imgs/success.png)

 ## Output - Plots

 ![Plots Tab of the GUI](./imgs/plots.png)

 After the model has been successfully run, the data will be displayed into one of 3 plot windows.
-Showing either the number of new cases over time, the number of active cases over time, or the normalized spread function over time.
-For all of the plots, a toolbar will appear in the upper right corner when hovered over it with the cursor that allows for different functions such and panning, zooming, saving the plot and resetting the plot view.
+Either the number of new cases over time, the number of active cases over time, or the normalized spread function over time will be shown.
+For all of the plots, a toolbar will appear in the upper right corner when hovered over with the cursor.
+That allows for different functions such and panning, zooming, saving the plot and resetting the plot view.

 ![Plot Toolbar that is visible when hovering over any plot](./imgs/toolbar.png)